Bilohiria: 19th century

+20th century

 In the 20th century, the region was populated by both ethnic Ukrainians and Poles, whose populations struggled against each other.
 At the same time, Germany and the Soviet Union that were struggling for influence in the greater region.
 World War II brought these conflicts to the forefront.
 Nazi Germany occupied the region in June 1941.
 World War II ended in tragedy for the Jews of Lechowitz.
 German forces invaded Russia in June 1941, and within a year, murdered virtually the entire Jewish population of Lechowitz.
 A memorial exists today in the forests outside of town, where 2,300 Jews from Lechowitz and nearby towns were murdered by German forces.
 A small number of Jews from Lechowitz survived World War II.

 The entire region fell under Soviet rule following the end of World War II.
-In August 1991, Ukraine became an independent state, and Lechowitz (Bilohiria) is part of that state.

-The town was known by the name of Liakhivtsi (Lechowitz, Lyakhovtsy, Lechevitz, Lakhovce, Liakhovitz, etc.) until it was changed in 1949 when its status was upgraded to that of a rural settlement.
 In 1960, Bilohiria received the status of an urban-type settlement.
-The Yiddish version of the town name was לעחיוויץ.
-After World War II, the Russian government renamed the town to Belogor'ye or Belogoria.
-The Ukrainian version of the name is Bilohir'ya or Bilohiria.

-There are other towns named Liakhivtsi(or phonetically similar), including one called Lyakhavichy in Belarus, a town called Lachowice in Poland, and one called Lechotice in the Czech Republic.
+Bilohiria became part of independent Ukraine after the state declared independence in August 1991.

+Modern time

 Until 18 July 2020, Bilohiria was the administrative center of Bilohiria Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Khmelnytskyi Oblast to three.
 The area of Bilohiria Raion was merged into Shepetivka Raion.

 Until 26 January 2024, Bilohiria was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Bilohiria became a rural settlement.